decretist/Dissertation/Chapter2/chapter2a.md

 twentieth century, the first twelfth-century readers of the *Decretum* were distinctly aware of the limited extent to which it could be thought of as the work of a single author.
-Even early readers, such as the author of the *Summa Parisiensis*, who implicitly endorsed the single author theory by subsuming the entire vulgate text of the *Decretum* under the eponym "Gratian," recognized that whoever Gratian was, he was not directly responsible either for the bulk of the text or for certain notable formal features of the work, like the division of Part I into *distinctiones*.[^10] Gratian was working within a well-established genre of academic writing in medieval Latin literature, the canonical collection.[^11] The *Decretum* followed in the footsteps of any number of systematic canonical collections in which the material was organized by topic that had been in circulation since the beginning of the eleventh century.[^12]
+Even early readers, such as Stephen of Tournai and the author of the *Summa Parisiensis*, who implicitly endorsed the single author theory by subsuming the entire vulgate text of the *Decretum* under the eponym "Gratian," recognized that whoever Gratian was, he was not directly responsible either for the bulk of the text or for certain notable formal features of the work, like the division of Part I into *distinctiones*.[^10] Gratian was working within a well-established genre of academic writing in medieval Latin literature, the canonical collection.[^11] The *Decretum* followed in the footsteps of any number of systematic canonical collections in which the material was organized by topic that had been in circulation since the beginning of the eleventh century.[^12]

 Twelfth-century readers of a canonical collection did not necessarily expect all (or even any) of the words they read to have been written